calculated-finance/calc-rs-osmosis/contracts/dca/README.md

 - only a single asset can be provided in the message funds
 - the vault `swap_amount` must be less than or equal to the vault balance
 - the number of destinations provided must not exceed the limit set in config
-- destinations of type `PostExecutionAction::Send` must have valid bech32 addresses
-- destinations of type `PostExecutionAction::ZDelegate` must have valid validator addresses
 - the sum of all destination allocations must == 1.0
 - all destination allocations must be > 0.0
-- the submitted `pair_address` must be a valid bech32 address
-- the submitted `pair_address` must match an existing pair stored in the contract
-- the submitted `pair_address.quote_denom` must match the denom of the funds included in the message
+- the vault balance denom and the `target_denom` must be found in a pair on the contract
-- at least one of `target_start_time_utc_seconds` and `target_receive_amount` must be `None`
 - if `target_start_time_utc_seconds` is `Some`, it must be set to some timestamp in the future
-- if `target_receive_amount` is `Some`, it must be greater than or equal to `minimum_receive_amount`
+- if `performance_assessment_strategy` is `Some`, `swap_adjustment_strategy` must also be `Some`, and vice versa

 #### Domain Logic

 - save a vault using the submitted vault details
 - save a vault created event
 - save a vault funds deposited event
-- if the submitted `target_price` was `None`:
 - save a time trigger with the submitted `target_start_time_utc_seconds` or the block time if `target_start_time_utc_seconds` was `None`
-- else:
-  - create a fin limit order for the submitted `swap_amount` and `target_price`
-  - save a fin limit order trigger with the generated `order_idx` from fin
+- execute the vault if `target_start_time_utc_seconds` was `None`

 #### Assertions

-- all vaults should be created with a price trigger or a time trigger
+- all vaults should be created with a time trigger
 - all vaults should be created in the scheduled status
 - all vaults should be created with a balance > 0

 ### Execute Trigger

 Execute trigger accepts a trigger_id.
 For DCA vaults, the `trigger_id` is equal to the vault `id`.
-An off chain scheduler obtains `trigger_id`s for triggers that are ready to be executed via a combination of Fin order queries and the `GetTriggerIdByFinLimitOrderIdx` query for price triggers, and via the `GetTimeTriggerIds` query for time triggers.
+An off chain scheduler obtains `trigger_id`s for triggers that are ready to be executed via the `GetTimeTriggerIds` query for time triggers.

 #### Validation

 - the vault must not be cancelled
 - the vault must have a trigger
-- if the trigger is a time trigger:
 - the `target_time` must be in the past
-  - if the vault `position_type` is `PositionType::Enter`:
-    - the current price of the swap asset must be lower than the price threshold (if there is one)
-  - if the vault `position_type` is `PositionType::Exit`:
-    - the current price of the swap asset must be higher than the price threshold (if there is one)
+- the current expected price must yeild at least the `minimum_receive_amount`
-- if the trigger is a fin limit order trigger:
-  - the fin limit `order_idx` must be stored against the trigger
-  - the fin limit order must be completely filled

 #### Domain Logic

 - delete the current trigger
-- if the trigger was a fin limit order trigger:
-  - withdraw the limit order from fin
 - if the vault was scheduled
   - make the vault active
   - set the vault started time to the current block time
-- if the vault does not have sufficient funds (> 50000)
-  - make the vault inactive
-- if the vault is a DCA+ vault
+- if the vault has a performance assessment strategy
-  - update the standard DCA execution stats
+  - update any performance assessment data
-- if the vault is active OR the vault is a DCA+ vault and it standard DCA would still be running
+- if the vault is active OR the vault performance assessment is still active
   - create a new time trigger
-- if the vault is not active
-  - finish execution
 - create a execution triggered event
 - if the vault has a price threshold & it is exceeded
   - create an execution skipped event
   - finish execution
-- if the vault is a DCA+ vault AND it is inactive AND standard DCA would have finished
+- if the vault is inactive AND has a performance assessment strategy that is finished && has escrowed funds
   - disburse the escrowed funds
   - finish execution
-- execute a fin swap
+- execute a swap on the underlying DEX
 - if the swap is successful:
   - create an execution completed event
-  - if the vault is a DCA+ vault
+  - escrow any received amount according to the vault escrow level
-    - store the escrowed amount
-  - reduce the vault balance by the swap amount
+  - reduce the vault balance by the swapped amount
   - distribute the swap and automation fees to the fee collectors
-  - distribute remaining swapped funds to all vault `destinations` based on destination allocations
+  - distribute remaining swapped funds to all vault `destinations` based on destination allocations & callbacks
-  - use `authz` permissions to delegate funds from destination addresses to validators for destinations with action type `PostExecutionAction:Delegate`
 - else
-  - create an execution skipped event with reason:
+  - create an execution skipped event with reason `SlippageToleranceExceeded`
-    - `SlippageToleranceExceeded` when the vault has enough funds to make the swap
-    - `UnknownFailure` when the vault may not have had enough funds to make the swap

 #### Assertions